MirageNet/Mirage/doc/docs/components/network-discovery.md

 To use Network Discovery follow these steps:

-1. Create a gameobject with a NetworkManager if you have not done so already
+1. Create a game object with a NetworkManager if you have not done so already
 2. Do not add a NetworkManagerHUD.
 Discovery has a different UI component.
-3. Add a NetworkDiscoveryHUD component to the NetworkManager gameobject.
+3. Add a NetworkDiscoveryHUD component to the NetworkManager game object.
     A NetworkDiscovery component will be automatically added and wired up to your HUD.
 4. Add a player to the NetworkManager if you have not done so.
 5. Build and run a standalone version